BitcoinDesign/Guide/guide/glossary/index.md

 ### Multi-signature wallet (Multisig)

 Multi-signature wallets are bitcoin wallets that are controlled by more than one keypair.
 They can be defined by bitcoin scripts and use P2SH addresses.
-Common usecases and setups include *2-of-3*, or *3-of-5* multi-signature wallets that require a subset of the controlling keypairs to sign a transaction.
+Common use-cases and setups include *2-of-3*, or *3-of-5* multi-signature wallets that require a subset of the controlling keypairs to sign a transaction.

 ### MuSig